BYUHPC/sci-comp-course/readings/io-streams.md

 ### Combine streams

 One I/O stream can be redirected to another I/O stream.
-This is the syntax for redirecting stderr to stdout.
+This is the syntax for redirecting `stderr` to `stdout`.
 It would ensure that all output, standard or error, would end up at the destination:

 ```shell
 ping -c 10 procatinator.com > output.txt 2>&1